ArturoDent/find-and-transform/searchInPanel.md

 --------

-However, specifically for the `"filesToInclude"` setting an empty string (`"filesToInclude": "",`) will **clear** the old value for the `filesToInclude` input box in the Search Panel.
+However, specifically for the `"filesToInclude/filesToExclude"` settings an empty string (`"filesToInclude": "",`) will **clear** the old value for the `filesToInclude/filesToExclude` input boxes in the Search Panel.
 So, if you frequently switch between using the Search Panel to search across multiple files and searching within the current file only you might want to set up the following keybindings:

 ```jsonc
 {